 Forward Fold Stretch

 What better way to end a morning stretch sequence than with a classic forward fold?
-Yogis know that forward fold is a stretch that doubles as a place of rest and reflection, which makes it perfect for setting your daily intentions.
+Yogis know this stretch doubles as a place of rest and reflection, which makes it perfect for setting your daily intentions.
 "A forward fold is a great, easy way to stretch your hamstrings and release your lower back," VanPamelen says.
-"Stand with your feet hip-distance apart, small bend in your knees, and allow your upper body to hang over your legs, placing your hands where they comfortably land (floor, legs, or hold your elbows if you do not have any lower back issues).

-After these seven stretches, you'll feel so much better about your day—take it from me.
+After these stretches, you'll feel so much better about your day—take it from me.
 Not to be a broken record, but do go slow.
-There's no better way to start off your day on the wrong foot than by pulling or straining something in the early morning.
+There's no surer way to start your day off on the wrong foot than by straining a muscle first thing in the morning.
 Rausch reminds us to listen to our bodies and learn our limits.

 "Always use the breath.
 It's a powerful tool to help relieve muscle tension, reduce pain, and will allow you to surrender and safely move deeper into the stretch," she says.
 "Diaphragmatic breathing (aka focused belly breathing) is an approachable practice for anyone and a great way to learn how to breathe more fully and consciously.
 As you are in your stretch, simply focus the attention on expanding the belly on your inhale and gently contracting the belly on your exhale."